adrianhajdin/nft_card_game/readme.md

 ## Todo
-[] check if the game from which we got the assets from is still inactive [] fix bug if battles include special characters like ' in the name -> limit only to letters?
+[] check if the game from which we got the assets from is still inactive [] animations / indications that will let the players know what move did the opponent make [] fix bug if battles include special characters like ' in the name -> limit only to letters?
 [] there can be a floating circular button at one edge of the screen.
 Clicking it opens a battleground selection screen/modal.
   [] selecting the battleground updates the context and the changes are reflected on the battle page